cao-awa/Conium/README.md

 ### Build requirements

-Conium has configured whole project, just clone the repository, and reload project and run gradle task ```remapJar```.
+Conium has configured whole project, just clone the repository, and reload project then run the gradle task ```remapJar```.

 | Requirement |   Version    |               Notes                |
 |------------:|:------------:|:----------------------------------:|